Everett492/Group_GS/README.md

 1. Original paper: [NeRF: Representing Scenes as Neural Radiance Fields for View Synthesis](https://arxiv.org/pdf/2003.08934.pdf)
     - Inrtroduction:
-        - A static scene is represented by a continuous `5D funtion` that outputs the `radiance` emitted in each direction (θ, φ) at each point (x, y, z) in space, and a `density` at each point which acts like a differential opacity controlling how much radiance is accumulated bt a ray passing through (x, y, z).
+        - A static scene is represented by a continuous `5D function` that outputs the `radiance` emitted in each direction (θ, φ) at each point (x, y, z) in space, and a `density` at each point which acts like a differential opacity controlling how much radiance is accumulated by a ray passing through (x, y, z).
         - The 5D funtion is represented by an MLP.
         - Rendering step:
             - March camera rays through the scene to generate a sampled set of 3D points.